Featuring the work of iconic designer Bernat Klein

 Borders Textile Towerhouse

 Borders Textile Towerhouse is a 4 star visitor attraction and gives visitors a unique insight into the region’s knitwear and tweed manufacturing history.
+Discover the story of Borders knitwear and tweed in a beautifully restored 16th century towerhouse showcasing displays of fashion, artefacts, photographs and film.

-Displays of fashion, artefacts, photographs and film bring to life over 200 years of tradition and innovation in the local woollen industries.
-Changing exhibitions showcase local companies’ continuing presence in the world of quality textiles.
-The building is home to a display of paintings by the noted Scottish watercolourist, Tom Scott (1854 – 1927).
+The Secret Room explores the buildings’ often turbulent history from its construction at the time of the Border Reivers.
+The Border Textile Towerhouse building itself is home to a display of paintings by the noted Scottish watercolourist, Tom Scott (1854 – 1927).